dc25/dockerfile_for_haskell/README.md

     * syntastic (cloned from github)
     * vim-hdevtools (cloned from github)
     * vim2hs (cloned from github)
-  * atom (from atom.io; with Haskell related extensions)
-    * language-haskell  (via apm)
-    * haskell-ghc-mod  (via apm)
-    * ide-haskell  (via apm)
-    * autocomplete-haskell`(via apm)
+    * vimproc (cloned from github)
+    * ghcmod-vim (cloned from github)
 * Miscelaneous
   * sshd (via apt-get)
   * tmux (via apt-get)

-Edit the personalize script before building the development environment.
-The most important thing you need to change in the personalize script is the public key value near the top.
-This will allow passwordless ssh login from the host machine.

 Use docker to build the development environment :

     docker build -t ghc .

-Use docker to run the development environment :
+Use the start/dogo script inside the start directory to run the development environment :

-    docker run -v <hostDirectory>:<pathToHostDirectoryInContainer> ghc
+    cd start
+    ./dogo ghc

 Use docker to identify the ip address of the running container: